-At the dawn of Connected and Autonomous Vehicles (CAV), a number of issues are rising up when it comes to take into account the complex human-machine interactions.
-Whether as a car’s occupant or pedestrians, people will face new situations for which their behavioral responses are currently not well known.
+At the dawn of Connected and Autonomous Vehicles (CAV), a number of issues arise when it comes to taking into account complex human-machine interactions.
+Whether as a car occupant or pedestrians, people will face new situations for which their behavioural responses are currently not well known.

-Indeed, research initiatives have been mainly focused on a technology-driven approach, leading to a lack of human-behavior characterization that is nonetheless essential to ensure a sustainable implementation of this future mobility.
-In addition, recent studies have shown that the majority of the population appear to be reluctant to CAV.
-There is therefore an urge need to define, assess and analyse the driver behaviour, as well as the European public acceptance of CAV, in order to address these societal challenges.
+Indeed, research initiatives have been mainly focused on a technology-driven approach, leading to a lack of human-behaviour characterisation that is nevertheless, essential to ensure sustainable implementation of this future mobility.
+In addition, recent studies have shown that the majority of the population appear to be reluctant to CAVs.
+There is therefore an urgent need to define, assess and analyse driver behaviour, as well as European public acceptance of CAV, in order to address these social challenges.

-To do so, LIST and its partners will capture the public’s acceptance and attitude, analyse and assess their concerns, model and simulate realistic scenarios for hand-on practices, and validate the research innovation in a number of trials in the real world.
+To do this, LIST and its partners will capture the public’s acceptance and attitude, analyse and assess their concerns, model and simulate realistic scenarios for hands-on practices, and validate the research innovation in a number of trials in the real world.

-This innovative project will significantly contribute to the actual state-of-art, but also bring a better understanding on key psychological approaches closely linked to public acceptance of CAV, such as the locus of control concept.
-As a result, it will open the path to new recommendations to enhance both driver behaviour and public acceptance.
+This innovative project will significantly contribute to the current state-of-art, and also bring a better understanding on key psychological approaches closely linked to public acceptance of CAV, such as the locus of control concept.
+As a result, it will develop the path to new recommendations to enhance both driver behaviour and public acceptance.

 PAsCAL will enable the creation of Guide2autonomy, a unique European platform providing specifications to all the different users profiles.
 It will be of great interest either for CAV manufacturing as for urban planning or raising citizens awareness about this future mobility.